Why Utah?

 Postdocs

-I currently do not have funding for a postdoc, but the Wilkes Center will open its postdoctoral scholar fellowship on November 1st, 2025.
-Applications are due January 31, 2026.
-I would be happy to serve as a faculty sponsor on research projects focused on extreme air pollution, wildfires, and/or atmospheric chemistry using machine learning, satellites, and air quality modeling, and/or other tools!
+I currently do not have funding for a postdoc.
+In terms of fellowships internal to Utah, the next round of applications for the One-U Responsible AI postdoc fellowship will be due on October 1, 2026.
 Email me if you are interested in applying.
+In terms of national fellowship programs, I would be happy to serve as a faculty sponsor on research projects focused on extreme air pollution, wildfires, and/or atmospheric chemistry using machine learning/AI, satellites, and air quality modeling.

 Undergraduates